Introduction

 Create an R package

-The process of building a Rust-powered R package with extendr boils down to three simple steps:
+The process of building a Rust-powered R package with extendr boils down to four simple steps:

 1. Setup R package with usethis::create_package().